Licensed attorneys face disciplinary action by the Nevada State Bar for:

 Scroll down to the next section for information on State Bar disciplinary hearings.5

 The Disciplinary Board’s hearing panel can have either three or five members.
 When the hearing is over, the hearing panel will deliberate.
 The standard of proof in disciplinary hearings is “by clear and convincing evidence.”
-(This a little lower than the standard of proof in criminal trials, which is “beyond a reasonable doubt.”)
+(This is a little lower than the standard of proof in criminal trials, which is “beyond a reasonable doubt.”)

 5.1.
 Forms of Discipline